-The University Office of Sponsored Programs (UOSP) is responsible for encouraging externally funded initiatives in support of program-related activities of academic, research, and administrative units; and serves as the major resource to faculty and staff who wish to pursue such projects.
-The Office maintains information on and promotes an awareness of funding opportunities, assists in refining project ideas and matching them with a potential sponsor's priorities and requirements, and helps in the preparation of financial and administrative sections of grant applications.

-The University Office of Sponsored Programs also maintains a collection of The Foundation Center's publications and a variety of supplementary materials in areas useful to grantseekers.
-This collection consists of: Annual Register of Grant Support; Directory of Research Grants; Foundation Directory & Supplement; Foundation Grants to Individuals; Foundation Grants Index; National Directory of Corporate Giving; National Guide to Funding in Higher Education; Subject Area Grant Guides; and The Foundation 1000.
+Post-Award ServicesThe University Office of Sponsored Programs (UOSP) is responsible for encouraging externally funded initiatives in support of program-related activities of academic, research, and administrative units; and serves as the major resource to faculty and staff who wish to pursue such projects.
+The Office maintains information on and promotes an awareness of funding opportunities, assists in refining project ideas and matching them with a potential sponsor's priorities and requirements, and helps in the preparation of financial and administrative sections of grant applications.Grantsmanship CenterThe University Office of Sponsored Programs also maintains a collection of htp CenterThe University Office of Sponsored Programs also maintains a collection of foundation annual reports and a variety of supplementary materials useful to grant seekers.
+The materials consist of: Annual Register of Grant Support; Directory of Research Grants; Foundation Directory; Federal Grants & Contracts Weekly; Grant Advisor; Federal Assistance Monitor, and various federal government publications.
+UOSP also maintains a subscription to an online search engine called IRIS that can be invaluable in accessing funding sources-please call if you would like information on using IRIS.

-The collection is located in the UOSP's Grantmanship Center in the Law School Building, Room 628 on the Portland campus (Telephone: 780-4411, FAX: 780-4417, E-mail: PSCOTT@MAINE).
-In addition to the core collection above, the Center regularly receives many non-circulating grant-related publications.

-A Satellite Grantsmanship Center is located in Bailey Hall, Room 301 on the Gorham campus.
-This Center is a collaborative effort with the College of Education and Human Development under the direction of Professor Libby Cohen in the Center for Educational Policy, Applied Research, and Evaluation (telephone: 780-5044, FAX: 780-5315, E-mail: LCOHEN@USM.MAINE.EDU).
-The Center is open by appointment.
+The collection is located in the Law School Building, Room 628 on the Portland campus (telephone: 780-4411, fax 780-4417, e-mail: lrollins@usm.maine.edu).
+A small satellite collection is located in 301 Bailey Hall on the Gorham campus.
+The Gorham collection is a collaborative effort with the College of Education and Human Development under the direction of Professor Libby Cohen (telephone: 780-5044, fax 780-5315, e-mail: lcohen@usm.maine.edu).
+The hours for the Gorham collection are posted outside the door, or by appointment.

-Services The UOSP also provides fiscal management assistance and administrative support to principal investigators and project directors after an award is received.
-The includes review and approval of all award documents, preparation and submission of financial reports, requests for reimbursement, budget revisions, amendments, etc. These post-award services are a collaborative effort on the part of the UOSP staff, the investigators, and the directors.
+Pre-Award Services The UOSP also provides fiscal management assistance and administrative support to principal investigators and project directors after an award is received.
+This includes review and approval of all award documents, preparation and submission of financial reports, requests for reimbursement, budget revisions, amendments, etc. These post-award services are a collaborative effort on the part of the UOSP staff, the investigators, and the directors.
 These services begin with receipt of an award and continue through the termination date, ending with a final program report prepared by the investigators or directors, and a final financial report prepared by the UOSP staff.